Determination for Security Industry Uniforms and Markings on Motor Vehicles

 - Designs MUST NOT include emblems or insignia using a coat of arms bearing the "Kangaroo and Emu with a Laurel and Shield" or any colourable imitation thereof, which in any way infers a relationship to any Federal, State or Local government or quasi-Government Department or Authority.

 - Any indication of rank should be worded (ie: Senior Security Officer etc.).
 Chevrons, stars and crowns should not be used.

 - The Blue and White chequered band commonly used by Police throughout the world should not be worn or used on any clothing, vehicle, building or advertising material.

 - The word SECURITY should be clearly defined above any insignia in BOLD print and in a colour other than yellow or gold.

-- Any business name displayed on a uniform or motor vehicle must only be the name of a current Master licence holder or a business name that the licence holder has registered with NSW Fair Trading and which is recorded on the relevant Master licence.
+- Any business name displayed on a uniform or motor vehicle must only be the name of a current Master licence holder or a business name that the licence holder has registered with the Australian Securities and Investments Commission and which is recorded on the relevant Master licence.

 - Where a security firm is engaged in armed security activities, any company or business name displayed on any uniform or motor vehicle used in connection with those activities must be that of, or be registered to, the holder of the Category H Business licence issued by the Firearms Registry authorising those activities.

 - Any business name, or sign incorporating the word "security", displayed on a motor vehicle must be accompanied by the relevant Master licence number.

 If uniforms are tailored in the style of light blue shirt and dark trousers an example of any emblem or insignia must be forwarded to the Security Licensing & Enforcement Directorate (SLED) for approval.
 SLED is available to provide advice regarding uniforms and emblems.
 SLED can be contacted on 1300 362 001 or at SLED@police.nsw.gov.au.

 Any advertisement for a security business must contain the number of the relevant Master licence.